WESTMORLAND CRICKET LEAGUE RULES 2022

 Junior League matches –

-If no result sheet is received within the allotted time, (as per senior rules) a £10 fine will be issued and the Results Secretary will award 0 points to each side and publish the fact.
-Any objections to the decision must reach the Result Secretary within 14 days (as in senior rules), or the points recorded will stand.
+If a result is not posted within the allotted time, a £10 fine will be issued and the Results Secretary will award 0 points to the HOME team, and the MAXIMUM points to the AWAY team and publish the fact.
+Any objections to the decision must reach the Result Secretary within 14 days, or the points recorded will stand.

 All fines shall be paid to the Hon.Treasurer.
 Failure to pay a fine within 28 days of request shall result in ten points being deducted from the points total of such offending team/club